Command Line Tools

 |---|---|---|

-hdfs.namenode | Optional | NameNode address, e.g. hdfs://namenode:9000/.
-If not provided, inferred from mount URI authority. |
+hdfs.namenode | Optional | NameNode address; if omitted, inferred from the mount URI authority. |

-hdfs.root | Optional | Root path, default /.
-If not provided, inferred from mount path. |
+hdfs.root | Optional | Root path; if omitted, inferred from the mount URI path. |

-hdfs.user | Optional | HDFS username; if not set, uses environment variable HADOOP_USER_NAME or USER. |
+hdfs.user | Optional | HDFS username. |

-hdfs.kerberos.ccache | Optional | Kerberos credential cache path; can also be specified via environment variable KRB5CCNAME. |
+hdfs.kerberos.ccache | Optional | Kerberos credential cache path; can also come from KRB5CCNAME. |

-hdfs.kerberos.krb5_conf | Optional | krb5.conf file path; sets environment variable KRB5_CONFIG. |
+hdfs.kerberos.krb5_conf | Optional | krb5.conf path. |

-hdfs.kerberos.keytab | Optional | Keytab file path; sets environment variable KRB5_KTNAME. |
+hdfs.kerberos.keytab | Optional | Keytab path. |

-WebHDFS (webhdfs://)โ
+WebHDFS (webhdfs://)â

 | Parameter | Required/Optional | Description |